vladcc/aadt/README.md

 uniqe words from a text and arranging them in alphabetical order.

 9. Binary tree			- a binary tree implementation.
-It's tested by parsing a fully parenthesized expression and traversing it preorder, inorder, and postorder, displaying it in prefix, infix, and posfix notations respectivelly.
+It's tested by parsing a fully parenthesized expression and traversing it preorder, inorder, and postorder, and displaying it in prefix, infix, and posfix notations respectivelly.

 10. AVL tree			- an AVL binary search tree.